s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 - `CHANNEL` combines eight lane summaries with the selected lane, EQ, and insert controls.
 - `SAFETY` combines output and containment controls.
+- `AUX` exposes all sixteen send taps and sixteen signed destination returns.
+- `SURF` captures and performs between complete parameter snapshots using the shared s3g Voronoi Parameter Surface.

-`PANIC` stays fixed in the title band. `POP` detaches the current page and `DOCK` closes that attached window.
+`PANIC` lives with the `SAFETY` page. `POP` detaches the current page and `DOCK` closes that attached window.
 Every detached page uses the same renderer and native 1356-by-820 coordinate system as its nested form; there is no second set of mixer controls and no DSP state lives in a window.
 The `MIXER` renderer